vksanthu18/my_first/README.md

-"# my_first not anymore first my second project solving merges and branches"
+"# Not anymore first my second project solving merges and branches"